Global Voices Research Fellowship

 - Official policy documents at DFAT

-The Global Voices program requires delegates to produce an analysis piece related to the delegation agenda.
-The analysis is generally a synthesised version of the delegates' policy paper and written in an editorial style intended for publication.
-Previous delegates have contributed to the ABC, News Limited, Fairfax, New Matilda, The Conversation, the Koori Mail and The New Internationalist.
+The Global Voices program requires scholars to produce an analysis piece related to the delegation agenda.
+The analysis is generally a synthesised version of the scholars' policy paper and written in an editorial style intended for publication.
+Previous scholars have contributed to the ABC, News Limited, Fairfax, New Matilda, The Conversation, the Koori Mail and The New Internationalist.

-Social media also plays a significant role at diplomatic summits and delegates are encouraged to live Tweet and post updates from the ground.
-The media team supports the delegates in creating a media plan for each delegation where they may choose to either:
+Social media also plays a significant role at diplomatic summits and scholars are encouraged to live Tweet and post updates from the ground.
+The media team supports the scholars in creating a media plan for each delegation where they may choose to either:

 - Conduct written/video interviews with senior diplomats and key stakeholders